 Parents are required to pay a 1/2 tuition or full tuition at the time of registration.
 Final tuition payments are due by Aug.
 15th, 2022 for all Year 1/Year 2 Students and Sept.
 1st, 2022 for all Premiere/High School Students.
 All payments must must be received within 5 business days of registration for your student to be placed on the roster.
 You may pay online via PayPal (3.85% handling charge) or by check made payable to: NLJC Emerald Coast Chapter, P.O.
 Box.
 775, Niceville, FL.
 32588-0775.
 If you prefer to use Venmo for payment be sure to select "Pay by check" at Registration so you can proceed through the Registration.
 Venmo payments are accepted to: @Joan-Freeman-3.
 You will receive a "Paid Invoice" in 5 business days.
 Payment plans are available for families with multiple children in the cotillion program.
 Feel free to email the director at [email protected] or call with any questions at 850-974-8537.

 There will be NO refunds except in the following cases:

 The above circumstances are set in fairness to students who are placed on the waiting list.

 Joan Freeman is a graduate of Auburn University and Troy University with degrees in Secondary Education.
 She is a former high school social studies teacher in Okaloosa County, FL and Fairfax County, VA.
-She is an active member of Crosspoint United Methodist Church in Niceville and serves on the Capital Campaign Committee for the Eagle Ram Tennis Center.
-She is married to Lt.
-Col (ret) , USAF, Paul Freeman and is the mother of two daughters, Julia and Meredith, who are seniors at Niceville High School.
-In her leisure time, she enjoys ballroom dancing with her husband, playing tennis, and volunteering for their daughters' school activities.
+She is an active member of Crosspoint United Methodist Church in Niceville where she enjoys singing in the Chancel Choir.
+She served on the Capital Campaign Committee for the building and construction of the Eagle Ram Tennis Center which is now shared by Niceville High School and Ruckel Middle School.